OBeeNya/Coursera_ML_Andrew_Ng/Week 6/Readme.md

 Compute then the test set error with the parameters obtained from the training set.
 For linear regression:
 ![alt text](https://i.imgur.com/YBrc7yn.png)
-For logistic regression, you can also use the equivalent cost function, an alternative exists:
+For logistic regression, you can also use the equivalent cost function, but an alternative exists:
 ![alt text](https://i.imgur.com/OWKd7wE.png)
 with:
 ![alt text](https://i.imgur.com/jNwIFsh.png)